 With sweeping hills, captivating vistas and bags of natural beauty, the Peak District National Park is a Derbyshire highlight.
-Longing to stretch your legs through England’s beautiful countryside?
-Plan to discover Edale and Castleton, two villages that are bursting with some of the best scenery in Britain.
-Between the two villages you can also explore the Great Ridge, renowned as one of the finest ridge walks in the country.
+Those longing to stretch their legs through England’s beautiful countryside can plan to discover Edale and Castleton, two villages that are bursting with some of the best scenery in Britain.
+Between the two villages visitors can also explore the Great Ridge, renowned as one of the finest ridge walks in the country.
 Prepare for panoramic views across the surrounding landscape and a picturesque spot for a picnic!

-If you want to soak up a little more of Castleton, you can also visit its jaw-dropping show caverns and peer into what lies beneath the tranquil hills.
-Book a tour and descend deep into the cavern on a unique subterranean boat trip, discovering Derbyshire’s industrial history as you explore the flooded 18th-century lead mine – look out for the ‘Bottomless Pit’ lake, too!
+Explorers wanting to soak up a little more of Castleton can also visit its jaw-dropping show caverns and peer into what lies beneath the tranquil hills.
+Visitors can book a tour and descend deep into the cavern on a unique subterranean boat trip, discovering Derbyshire’s industrial history as they explore the flooded 18th-century lead mine – look out for the ‘Bottomless Pit’ lake, too!

 Towards the northernmost tip of Derbyshire, adventurers in search of bracing walks and some outdoor bouldering can plan to visit Stanage Edge.
 Relish the fresh air and scenery on a walk along the impressive four-mile gritstone edge with expansive views of the Dark Peak moorlands.
 The area is also peppered with abandoned millstones – the National Park’s official icon and a relic from the area’s history of milling wheat.